Managing Apache Kafka® topics

 -

-For more information, see the Terraform provider documentation.
+For more information, see this Terraform provider guide.

 -

-Get an IAM token for API authentication and put it into the environment variable:
+Get an IAM token for API authentication and put it into an environment variable:

 export IAM_TOKEN="<IAM_token>" -

-:curl \ --request POST \ --header "Authorization: Bearer $IAM_TOKEN" \ --header "Content-Type: application/json" \ --url 'https://mdb.api.cloud.yandex.net/managed-kafka/v1/clusters/<cluster_ID>/topics' \ --data '{ "topicSpec": { "name": "<topic_name>", "partitions": "<number_of_partitions>", "replicationFactor": "<replication_factor>" }'Where:
+request:curl \ --request POST \ --header "Authorization: Bearer $IAM_TOKEN" \ --header "Content-Type: application/json" \ --url 'https://mdb.api.cloud.yandex.net/managed-kafka/v1/clusters/<cluster_ID>/topics' \ --data '{ "topicSpec": { "name": "<topic_name>", "partitions": "<number_of_partitions>", "replicationFactor": "<replication_factor>" }'Where:

 -

-topicSpecstands for topic settings:-
+topicSpecstands for the topic settings:-

 name: Topic name.Note